 Pros:

-• Comprehensive Listings: Extensive database of commercial properties, including office, industrial, retail, and multifamily listings.
+- Extensive database of office, industrial, retail, and multifamily listings

 Cons:

-• Subscription Costs: Access to detailed listings and advanced tools often requires a paid subscription.
+- Detailed listings and advanced tools often require a paid subscription

 Pros:

-• Real-Time Data: Provides the most up-to-date and accurate property information directly from local MLS databases.
+- Most up-to-date and accurate property information from local databases

 Cons:

-• Access Restrictions: Typically only accessible to licensed real estate agents and not the general public.
+- Typically only accessible to licensed real estate agents